MaciekGrr/frontend-nanodegree-arcade-game/project-journal.md

 TODO: on game over modal, set reload on tap or spacebar.
 ...Trying to add both touch and keydown evt lstnr on same el.
 Done by using forEach on array with evtlstnr strings.

+11:11am - project submitted.
+Waiting for review

+***

+# Day 10 - Sat 30/4/18
+6:24am - after review.
+Solved first issue with handle collision.

+Second issue is to create parent class w/Enemy-Player common things

+10:30am - only thing not working is render.
+On load, imgs are not rendered. player renders.
+But if I want to render enemy sprite, it tells me the img is of type undefined.

+Can't believe it...The bug was in the url.
+I provided bug-enemy-png instead of enemy-bug.png